-Section I. Federal Tax ID

-Federal Tax ID.
-The Federal Tax ID of the District is 27-1615625.

-Section II.
-State Sales Tax/Tax Exempt Status

-State Sales Tax Number.
-The District’s State Sales Tax number is 13492255 002STC.

-Sales Tax Exemptions.
-Sales made to political subdivisions of the state, including special districts, are exempt from sales tax if the purchase is for use in the exercise of an essential governmental function.

-Property Tax Exempt.
-All property and assets of the District are exempt from taxation.

-Changes in Utah law.
-Changes in Utah Law or Tax Commission rules may supersede this policy.
-Current guidance related to state and local taxation may be reviewed on line at the Utah State Tax Commission website at www.tax.utah.gov

-Section III.
-Procedures for Tax Exempt Purchases.
+Section I. Procedures for Tax Exempt Purchases.

 A sale is considered made to the District if the purchase is paid for directly by the District.
-If an employee of the District pays for a purchase with his own funds and is reimbursed by the District, that sale is not made to the District and does not qualify for the exemption.
+If an employee of the District or Board Member pays for a purchase with their own funds and is reimbursed by the District, that sale is not made to the District and does not qualify for the exemption.

-Regardless of the amount of the purchase, to qualify for sales tax exemption, the District will prove a copy of form TC-721, Exemption Certificate, properly completed and signed by the District Administrator, at or before the time of the transaction.
-The District Administrator will retain copies of all TC-721 forms issued by the District for recordkeeping purposes.
+Regardless of the amount of the purchase, to qualify for sales tax exemption, the District will provide a copy of form TC-721, Exemption Certificate, properly completed and signed by the Manager or Board Member, at or before the time of the transaction.
+The Manager or the Board will retain copies of all TC-721 forms issued by the District for recordkeeping purposes.

 Vendors making exempt sales to the District are subject to the recordkeeping requirements of Tax Commission rule R865-19S-23 and are required to keep a record of the District check or form TC-721 as evidence that the sale qualifies for the sales tax exemption.

-Sales of construction materials are exempt from sales tax only if they are converted to real property by employees of the District.
+Sales of construction materials are exempt from sales tax only if they are converted to real property by employees of the District or contractors working for the District.

 CHAPTER 2

-ADMINISTRATIVE CONTROL BOARD RULES & REGULATIONS
+BOARD RULES & REGULATIONS

 ARTICLE I - NAME AND AUTHORIZATION

 Section 1.
-The name of this Board shall be the North Summit Recreation Special Service District Administrative Control Board (“NSRSSD Board” or “Board”).
+The name of this Board shall be the Snyderville Basin Cemetery District Board (“SBCD Board” or “Board”).

 Section 2.
-The Summit County Council in Ordinance 713, March 4, 2009, created and delegated to the Board the power to act as the governing authority of the Service District and to exercise all or any of the powers provided for in Utah Special District Act.
+The Summit County Council in Ordinance 956, March 1, 2023, created and delegated to the Board the power to act as the governing authority of the District.

 Section 3.
-The purpose of these Rules and Regulations is to provide a guide for operation of the NSRSSD Board.
+The purpose of these Rules and Regulations is to provide a guide for operation of the SBCD Board.
+The District Bylaws are attached hereto by this reference and made a part hereof.

-ARTICLE II - PURPOSES AND AUTHORITY OF THE ADMINISTRATIVE CONTROL BOARD
+ARTICLE II - PURPOSES AND AUTHORITY OF THE BOARD

 Section 1.
-The NSRSSD is authorized to provide recreational services through the acquisition and/or construction of parks, recreational facilities, trails and recreational open space to be located within the District, together with necessary appurtenances and equipment therefor.
+The SBCD is organized as a cemetery maintenance district.

 Section 2.
-The NSRSSD Board shall recommend to the Summit County Council policies, standards and rules governing the Special Service District and any future facilities or amenities consistent with Summit County regulations, other provisions of Utah law, and the Utah Special District Act.
+The Board shall adopt policies, standards and rules governing the district.